Albert King: Career

 In 1971, he released the album Lovejoy, which notably includes a cover of the Rolling Stones' hit "Honky Tonk Women".
 To retain his popular appeal, King eagerly embraced the new sound of funk.
 In 1972, he recorded "I'll Play the Blues for You", which featured accompaniment from the Bar-Kays, the Memphis Horns, and the Movement (Isaac Hayes's backing group).
 He recorded another album with the Bar-Kays, I Wanna Get Funky (1974).
 He also made a cameo on an Albert Brooks' comedy album, A Star Is Bought (1975).

 In 1975, King's career took a turn downward when Stax Records filed for bankruptcy, after which he moved to the small Utopia label.
-His next two albums, Albert and Truckload of Lovin (1976), devolved into generic 1970s pop music.
+He then released Albert and Truckload of Lovin (1976).
 His third album for Utopia, King Albert (1977), while somewhat more subdued, still lacked any standout material, and King's guitar took a backseat to the background instruments.
 Clara McDaniel teamed up with King at Ned Love's Club.
 This led to her touring with King in the Deep South in the 1970s.
 When McDaniel returned home she managed King's fleet of taxicabs.
 The last recording King made for Utopia was Live Blues in 1977, from his performance at the Montreux Jazz Festival.
 The track "As the Years Go Passing By" is noteworthy for his duet with the Irish guitarist Rory Gallagher.

 In 1978, King moved to a new label, Tomato Records, for which he recorded the album New Orleans Heat.
 The label paired him with the R&B producer Allen Toussaint, who had been responsible for scores of hits in that genre in the 1960s and 1970s, but was a novice at working with blues artists.
 The album was a mix of new songs (including Toussaint's own "Get Out of My Life, Woman") and re-recordings of old material, such as "Born Under a Bad Sign".